Preethi2805/Breast-Cancer-Classification/README.md

 # 🩺 Breast Cancer Classification

-This project leverages **Logistic Regression** and **Neural Networks** to classify breast cancer cases as either malignant or benign using the **Breast Cancer Dataset** from the Scikit-learn library.
-It demonstrates the power of machine learning in healthcare to assist in early diagnosis and decision-making.

----

 ## 📋 Features

 - **Dataset**: Breast Cancer Dataset from Scikit-learn with 569 samples and 30 features.